anzilr/SubEditBot/README.md

 - **Add and Remove Lines:** Easily add new lines or remove unwanted ones from your subtitle files.
 - **Merge and Split Lines:** Combine multiple lines into one or split long lines into shorter segments.
 - **Adjust Time of Lines:** Fine-tune the timing of your subtitles to perfection.
-- **Inbuilt Color Picker and Text Formatter:** Access a web app to pick colors and format your text for more dynamic subtitles.
+- **Inbuilt [Color Picker and Text Formatter](https://github.com/anzilr/TextFormatter):** Access a web app to pick colors and format your text for more dynamic subtitles.
+- **Inbuilt [WebPlayer](https://github.com/anzilr/WebPlayer):** Preview the edited subtitles on a WbPlayer.
 - **Cloud Database:** All your subtitle editing is stored securely in the cloud, ensuring no loss of unsaved work.

 ## Getting Started